cideM/aoc2017/README.md

 ## Misc

-Post code on Reddit, first for Linux, second for MacOS.
+### Post Code on Reddit

+Copy the code (Linux & MacOS)...

 ```
 $ cat code | sed 's/^/    /' | xsel -b`
 $ cat code | sed 's/^/    /' | pbcopy`
 ```

-Turn it into a message:
+...and turn it into a message:

 ```text
 # [Lua]()